 At times, black bears are effective predators on domestic livestock.
 In Utah, from 1992 to 1999 and 2000 to 2009, an average of 373 and 516 livestock kills, respectively, by bears were confirmed annually.
 Almost 97% of all livestock kills were domestic sheep.
 Bears typically attack sheep herds after dark when sheep are bedded for the night.
 The majority of sheep predation occurs in June, July and August.
 Lambs accounted for 58%, and ewes 39% of black bear kills, respectively.
 The average number of livestock taken in a single predation incident was 6.
 In an apparent rare event in eastern Utah, a nine year old adult female bear killed three 150-200 lbs calves over a nine day period.
-This radio-collared female had not exhibited this pattern of behavior in the five previous years when her behavior was monitored (Bunnell 1999).
+This radio collared female had not exhibited this pattern of behavior in the five previous years when her behavior was monitored (Bunnell 1999).
+Records from 2003-2013 showed the most livestock and agricultural damage by bears in Utah was near Green River (Miller et al. 2016).